+- 1. Number of medications given routinely

 - 2. Number of hospitalizations, emergency room visits, and sick visits

 - 3. Type of skilled care needs

 - 4. Number of physicians involved

 - 5. Number of therapies provided

 - 6. At risk for hospitalization

 If the waiver applicant is deemed Medically Eligible after completion of the Medical Eligibility Assessment (MEA) Tool, a Level of Care (LOC) assessment must be completed in the Phoenix Database System.